Data-Mechanics/course-2019-spr-proj/hxjia_jiahaozh/README.md

 ## Trial mode
 For trial mode, we used 100 Boston Airbnb Listings data, 36500 Boston Airbnb Calendar data and 500 Boston Airbnb Reviews data.
 Since Boston Landmarks and US Holidays are quite small, we used all the data of these two dataset.

-## Data Transformation
-This part was implemented in id_month_price_score_lat_long.py
-<br />Generated from Boston Airbnb Listings and Boston Airbnb Calendar
-<br />Boston Airbnb Calendar: Select, Project and Aggregate to get (id, mean price of all dates of the year)
-<br />Boston Airbnb Listing: Select, Project to get (id, review scores, the number of reviews, longitude, latitude)
-<br />Combination: Select, Project to get (id, mean price, review scores, the number of reviews, longitude, latitude)
 ## Statistical Analysis
 This part was implemented in KMEANS.py
 <img src="https://github.com/jiahaozh/course-2019-spr-proj/blob/master/hxjia_jiahaozh/Experimental_Results/Price_Distribution.png" />